makhomed/autosnap/README.rst

 During execution, autosnap will create one new snapshot for each included dataset and delete all oldest snapshots exceeding the allowed snapshots count for given interval.

+Also ``autosnap`` supports two specila commands, ``list-unmanaged-snapshots`` and ``list-managed-snapshots``.

+Command ``/opt/autosnap/autosnap list-unmanaged-snapshots`` will list all existing snapshots, which are not managed by ``autosnap``.

+Command ``/opt/autosnap/autosnap list-managed-snapshots`` will list all existing snapshots, which are managed by ``autosnap``.

+If all snapshots are managed by ``autosnap`` it will be useful to schedule in cron command ``/opt/autosnap/autosnap list-unmanaged-snapshots`` for periodic execution.
+If abandoned snapshots appears - it will be listed by command ``/opt/autosnap/autosnap list-unmanaged-snapshots`` and report with such abandoned snapshots will be sent to system administrator mail.

+If all snapshots are managed by ``autosnap`` and ``autobackup`` cron command ``/opt/autosnap/autosnap list-unmanaged-snapshots | grep -v "@autobackup"`` will be useful.